indimail/indimail-virtualdomains/README.md

 $ sudo make install-strip
 ```

+(check version in indimail-virtualdomains/iwebadmin-x/conf-version)

 ## Setup & Configuration

 You are here because you decided to do a complete source installation.
 If you use source installation method, you need to setup various configuration and services.
-You can configure indimail/indimail-mta using /usr/sbin/svctool. `svctool` is a general purpose utility to configure indimail/indimail-mta services.
+You can configure indimail/indimail-mta using /usr/sbin/svctool. `svctool` is a general purpose utility to configure indimail/indimail-mta services and configuration.

 You can also run the script `create_services` which invokes svctool to setup few default services to start a fully configured system. `create_services` will also put a systemd unit file `svscan.service` in `/lib/systemd/system`.

 ```
 $ cd /usr/local/src/indimail-mta/indimail-mta-x
-$ sudo sh ./create_services --servicedir=/services --mysqlPrefix=/usr
+$ sudo sh ./create_services
 ```

 NOTE: I myself use RPMs for deploying indimail-mta on my own servers and do not use `create_services`.
 It is possible that it may not include few steps added recently in the pre/post install scripts written for the RPM/Debian builds.